t-panda/dotfiles/INSTALL.md

 ## Backups and Restoration

-The install script automatically creates backups in `~/.dotfiles-backup-YYYYMMDD-HHMMSS/`.
+The install script automatically creates backups in `~/.backup/dotfiles-YYYYMMDD-HHMMSS/`.
 To restore a backup:

-1. Find your backup directory: `ls -la ~/ | grep dotfiles-backup`
+1. Find your backup directory: `ls -la ~/.backup/ | grep dotfiles-`
 2. Copy the files back to their original locations or use the uninstall script's restoration option

 ## Troubleshooting